PKU-Alignment/Safe-Policy-Optimization/docs/source/usage/implement.rst

 ----------------

 The Lagrangian multiplier is a useful tool to control the constraint violation in the Safe RL algorithms.
-Classic RL algorithms combined with the Lagrangian multiplier are exellent baselines for Safe RL algorithms.
+Classic RL algorithms combined with the Lagrangian multiplier are trustworthy baselines for Safe RL algorithms.

 .. note::